How to File a Complaint against a Doctor in New York

 Reports remain confidential.
 Once the matter reported is investigated, if there is sufficient evidence, the matter goes to the investigating committee.
 The investigating committee can call for a hearing, additional investigation, dismissal of the issue or non-disciplinary warnings or consultations.
 When the committee finds misconduct, the board holds a disciplinary hearing.
 The board can revoke or suspend a physician's license to practice medicine, limit the practice, censure or reprimand, order education or training, levy a fine or require community service.
 The board cannot order the physician to reimburse the patient.

-To seek compensation for injuries, you must file a lawsuit and an experienced New York medical malpractice lawyer can help you pursue case.
+To seek compensation for injuries, you must file a lawsuit and an experienced medical malpractice lawyer can help you pursue case.
 Medical malpractice can take many forms, including the failure to diagnose, failure to order medicine and failure to refer.

 Don’t wait.
 Contact Rich & Rich, P.C. today